-So you have a job interview - congratulations.
+So you have a job interview - congratulations!
 Now you need to make sure you’re prepared - both with the right outfit and the right answers to the questions you’ll be asked.
-Here are five likely questions with typical answers (that will ensure you do not get the job) and more interesting answers (that will set you up on the path to employment).
-These are just suggestions, so do like Groove Job suggests, and make sure you tailor your answers to who you are and the specific job you’re applying for.
+Here are five likely questions with typical answers (that will ensure you do not get the job) and more interesting answers that will set you up on the path to employment.
+These are just suggestions, so make sure you tailor your answers to who you are and the specific job you’re applying for.

 Question 1: Tell me about yourself.